DanB91/dcpu/README.md

   to make unit tests behave properly.
 As such, it may not be ideal to use as a standalone emulator.
 * _cpu/hw/*_: List of hardware components that can be hooked into the CPU.
-* _dcpu-pp_: This is a commandline tool that offers some pre-processing magic for `.dasm` source code.
+* _dcpu-asm_: This is a commandline assembler with a wide range of options, including pre- and post-processors.
 Refer to its README for more info.
 * _dcpu-test_: This program runs unit tests as defined in the `lib` directory.
 We use this to verify newly written code does what we want it to do.
 Refer to its README for more info.